scrabbletank/farhome-rules/rulesdoc.md

 #### Shardlight
 *Wondrous Item*

 A translucent white crystal.
-You may spend 5 AP to cause it to emit bright light out 3 tiles and dim light a further 3.
-Creatures in the bright light add a crit to saving throws against undead and demons.
+You may spend 5 AP to cause it to emit bright light out 3 tiles and dim light a further 3, lasting until you spend 5 AP to end the effect.
+Creatures in the bright light add a critical to attribute saves against undead and demons.

 #### Shield of the Defender
 *Magical Shield Requires Attunement*

-While attuned to the shield you know the superior version of the _Protector_ maneuver. _Protector_ can be used when a creature is targeted by an attack or spell, adding the shields defense die to the creatures saving throw.
+While attuned to the shield you know the superior version of the _Protector_ maneuver. _Protector_ can be used when a creature is targeted by an attack or spell, adding the shields defense die to the creatures attribute save.

 #### Shield of Eyes
 *Magic Shield*